Skip to Content

 Credit: wellplated.com

-They’re also made with wholesome ingredients.
-Ingredients like Medjool dates, nut butter, rolled oats, chia seeds, and almond milk.
+They’re also made with wholesome ingredients like Medjool dates, nut butter, rolled oats, chia seeds, and almond milk.

-To keep them vegan, make sure you use a vegan vanilla protein powder like this one here.
+Keep them vegan by using a vegan vanilla protein powder like this one here.

 Per Serving: